Earth Month Calendar

 Nature Center Open House

 Visit the Dyson College Nature Center!
-This amazing on campus nature center is an oasis of nature and animals.
 Come and explore our nature trails, view our gardens, watch the activity at our songbird feeding station, visit the animals and come watch our new baby chicks hatch!
 Activities will be scheduled from 11:00am-3:00pm and will include tours and animal presentations.
-Refreshments made with honey from our bees will be available!
+Refreshments will be provided!

 Pace NYC Student Visit Day